999dulgi/sts2decktracker/README.md

 ## How to Build

-You can build this mod on Godot 4.5.1
+You can build this mod on dotnet or Godot 4.5.1

 ### Make DLL

-1. Open the project in Godot 4.5.1
+1. Open the terminal and goto project directory
-2. Go to Project -> Export
-3. Export the project
+2. Enter `donet build`
-4. Copy the generated DLL in the .godot/mono/temp/bin/Debug/sts2decktracker.dll
+4. DLL file will be in sts2 mod folder.
+Or copy the generated DLL in the .godot/mono/temp/bin/Debug/sts2decktracker.dll

-### Make PCK

-In sts2 beta version, you don't need to make pck file. you can just copy the sts2decktracker_manifest.json and the dll file to the mods folder.

-1. Open the project in Godot 4.5.1
-2. Go to Project -> Export
-3. Select Resource - Export selected resources (and dependencies) and select mod_manifest.json and Export PCK/ZIP
-4. Copy the generated PCK in the project folder